devgateway/amp-portal/README.md

                      </PostConsumer>
                   </PostProvider>
                   </div>
                </Provider> );
     	}

 ### Post Provider Properties

-- type  :  You can specify your custom post type.
+- type: You can specify your custom post type.
-- taxonomy : Taxonomy used for filtering posts, categories is used by default.
+- taxonomy: Taxonomy used for filtering posts, categories is used by default.
-- categories: array of  categories ids for filtering the post by the taxonomy.
+- categories: Array of  categories ids for filtering the post by the taxonomy.
-- before : ISO date used to filter posts by date before ,
+- before : ISO date used to filter posts by date before
 - perPage: Number of post loaded per page
-- page : Number of page that has to be returned.
+- page: Number of page that has to be returned.
 - fields: Specify which field will be returned in the post object.
 - slug: Filter by post slug.
 - store: Specify the immutable path where returned posts will be stored, useful when having multiple  components loading different posts
-- locale: Specify the post language (MultiLang plugin required)
+- locale: Specify the post language (multiLang plugin required)